anujpatil610/cyberbullying-detection/README.md

-# cyberbullying-detection
+# Cyberbullying Detection in Social Media Using Supervised ML & NLP Techniques
-Cyberbullying Detection in Social Media Using Supervised ML &amp; NLP Techniques
+\n\n## Submitted to: Savetribai Phule Pune University, Pune\n\n### Award of Degree: Bachelor of Engineering (Computer Engineering)\n\nThis project report entitled as "Cyberbullying Detection in Social Media Using Supervised ML & NLP Techniques" is a comprehensive research and development project undertaken by Gayatri Battise, Jivan Devhare, Anklesh Patil, and Anuj Patil as a requirement for the partial fulfillment of the degree requirements at SAV University.
+The project aims to explore and develop methods to identify and prevent cyberbullying activities on social media platforms using advanced machine learning and natural language processing techniques.